mcserversoft/documentation/docs/faq.md

 ## **Is this 24/7?**

-No, it's software that runs on your computer.<br>
-Nothing like Aternos.
+MCSS runs on your computer.
+As long as it is online, the server is.
+SO yes, if your computer in ON 24/7, the server can be too

 ## **Is there a way to remote control MCSS ?**